BenSurajTechsMk85/WindOS_scripts/README.md

-# WindOS_bash_scripts
+# WindOS_scripts
-Python Scripts used in Windows systems
+Scripts used in Windows systems